camunda/camunda-docs/versioned_docs/version-8.1/self-managed/backup-restore/zeebe-backup-and-restore.md

 ---
 id: zeebe-backup-and-restore
-title: "Backup & restore Zeebe data"
+title: "Backup and restore Zeebe data"
 description: "A guide to creating backup of a running Zeebe cluster."
 keywords: ["backup", "backups"]
 ---